The VBA Curve Tracer Project

 When I checked my e-mails this morning, I read that Mark found out that he made a layout error to the polarity switch, so that needed a fix too.
 This information confirmed my own observation and saved me some time and the fix was relatively easy to do.
 Now the X & Y amps are working.
 After that I tested the Fault circuit and

 it seemed to work but no LED.
-It turns out that these special LED's we use do not have
+It turns out that these special reverse mounted LED's we use do not have

 a reliable cathode indication, and also this LED was flipped, making it